siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/14-security/1530-how-to-add-audit-rules-for-auditd-on-almalinux.md

 ---
 title: How to Add Audit Rules for Auditd on AlmaLinux
 linkTitle: Add Audit Rules for Auditd
-description: In this blog post, we’ll explore how to add audit rules for auditd on AlmaLinux.
+description: In this article, we’ll explore how to add audit rules for auditd on AlmaLinux.
 date: 2025-01-07T09:35:58.182Z
 weight: 1530
 url: add-audit-rules-auditd-almalinux